 - Lifestyle changes – Everything from getting more exercise to quitting smoking has been recommended to improve vertigo.

 - Canalith repositioning maneuvers – These are head positions that a doctor helps a patient perform in an effort to restore the crystals in the inner ear that detect movement to their appropriate ear canals.

-- Surgery – This is the last resort for vertigo patients as the consequences of these invasive procedures can sometimes be permanent hearing loss in the ear that was operated on.
+- Surgery – This is the last resort for patients as the consequences of these invasive procedures can sometimes be permanent hearing loss in the affected ear.